Flying with Your Service Dog or Emotional Support Dog

 medical note not older than one year.
 No dogs are allowed to fly to and from Jamaica, even service animals, due to country-specific regulations.

 Service animals allowed on flight at no extra fee in the cabin.
 Service dog ID cards help to quickly identify your dog as a service dog.
 Emotional support animals require medical note not older than one year, and an accompanying veterinary health form.
+Notify United at least 48 hours in advance of bringing an ESA on board.
 See link below to download required forms.
 Always check in advance before leaving for the airport that you have all of the forms you need to bring an ESA on board.

 US Airways has merged with American Airlines.
 Please see American Airlines policy on service dogs and emotional support animals.

 Service dogs fly for free with you in aircraft cabin.
-Required proof of service dog status includes service dog ID card, service dog vest, harness, and/or tags, or credible verbal statement.
+The size of the animal must not exceed the footprint or personal space of the guest's seat or foot area during the entire flight.
 Emotional support animals require letter from medical professional not older than one year.
 Snakes, reptiles, rodents, and spiders do not qualify as service or emotional support animals.

 International destinations, even on US based carriers, may have different policies and may not always conform to the guidelines set forth by the ADA.
 Some countries require proof of vaccination, specialized vet forms and documentation, or may forbid service dogs from entering at all due to quarantine or other policies.
 We strongly encourage you to call your airline in advance to check their policy before attempting to board your international flight with a service dog or emotional support animal.